NeelayS/gsoc-2022/index.md

 - Added code for injecting events in spike-encoded custom videos into existing event recordings to augment them
 - Worked on analyzing spike-encoded 3D Perlin noise

+#### Week 4 ( 4th July - 11th July)

+- Added code for downloading clips of desired duration from YouTube videos
+- Experimented with different kinds of resampling methods with 3D Perlin noise to get smoother spike encodings

 <!-- ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/NeelayS/gsoc-2022/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.